code2k/Deep-Sleep.wdgt/README.md

 # Deep Sleep Widget 1.3

-A hibernation Dashboard widget for Mac OS X (10.7+).
-This version is patched to run on Mountain Lion.
+A hibernation Dashboard widget for Mac OS X. This version is patched to run on Mountain Lion.

 You can find the original version at: